Condensed-phase molecular representation to link structure and thermodynamics in molecular dynamics: Introduction

 \section{Introduction}

-Computational molecular design is rapidly becoming one of the most exciting fields of our time thanks to its impressive developments and broad applicability\cite{curtarolo2013high, ferguson2017machine, sidky2020machine, gkeka2020machine, dijkstra2021predictive, bereau2021computational}.
-The idea is simple: look for molecules or materials with desirable properties.
-In practice, solving the underlying inverse problem remains challenging, requiring ample computational resources, and an approach that makes large use of the underlying physics and chemistry at hand.
-Electronic properties have spearheaded the movement: quantum-mechanical (QM) calculations (e.g., density-functional theory) over large numbers of molecules have been successfully used in the context of machine learning to predict various properties with increasing accuracy and generalization \cite{von2020exploring}.
-In no small part is this success due to the development of molecular representations: they exploit physically meaningful degrees of freedom (e.g., $r^{-1}$ scaling for Coulombic interactions) and account for symmetries via invariances \cite{musil2021physics}.
-The picture appears less optimistic when considering thermodynamic properties, in particular in the context of condensed-phase liquids.
+Computational molecular design is rapidly becoming one of the most exciting fields of our time thanks to its impressive developments and broad applicability.\cite{curtarolo2013high, ferguson2017machine, sidky2020machine, gkeka2020machine, dijkstra2021predictive, bereau2021computational} The idea is simple: identify molecules or materials with desirable properties.
+In practice, solving the underlying inverse design problem remains challenging, requiring extensive computational resources combined with an approach that exploits the underlying physics and chemistry at hand.
+Electronic properties have spearheaded the movement: quantum-mechanical (QM) calculations (e.g., density-functional theory) over large numbers of molecules have been successfully used in the context of machine learning (ML) to predict various properties with increasing accuracy and generalization.\cite{von2020exploring} In no small part is this success due to the development of molecular representations: they exploit physical laws (e.g., $r^{-1}$ scaling for Coulombic interactions) and account for symmetries via invariances.\cite{musil2021physics, smith2023topological} In the present study we focus on thermodynamic properties, in particular in the context of condensed-phase liquids.